childsb/git-tools/README.md

 This repo contains tools for using github and golang

 # clone-fork.sh
 This is a tool for cloning forks and adding the correct parent as upstream.
-It also supports cloning into $GOPATH if the project is go written in go.
-Personally I use GOPATH=/opt/go, but i assume everyone does it differently.
+It also supports cloning into $GOPATH directory strucuture.
+Personally I use GOPATH=/opt/go, but i assume there are crazy people out there with different GOPATHs.

+This script only supports a single GOPATH and ignores GOROOT.
 ```
 Usage: ./clone-fork.sh git://github.com/childsb/kubernetes.git [OPTION]...